kmadjei/LoveMaths-JS-WalkthrouhProject/README.md

     - after each question completed by the user, the answer field should clear

 2. Responsiveness
-    - Chrome dev tools was used to change the views of the web application
+    - Chrome Dev tools were used to change the views of the web application
         - Game application contents should still be clear and simple for users to interact with